Egyptian Tortoise Care sheet

 Egyptian tortoises can reach adult size in four years, but they typically reach adult size in seven to 10 years.
 As they grow, their enclosure and environment should grow with them.
 The best indoor enclosure for adult Egyptian tortoises is a tortoise table, which is nothing more than a setup measuring 2 feet long, 2 feet wide and 2 feet tall.
 This would comfortably house a pair of adults.
 The size can always be larger, but this is a minimum.

 Substrate can be anything from a sand/soil mixture to sand or soil by itself.
-Some keepers have had good success using crushed oyster shell or aspen bedding.
+Some keepers have had good success using crushed oyster shell or using that at least to provide a top layer to the substrate.
 The tortoises do not burrow, so 2 to 3 inches of substrate is enough.
 Deeper substrate, around 5 inches, should be provided for nesting adults.
 The rest of the adult care is identical to the hatchling care stated previously, except that the temperature range can go as high as 90 degrees on the warm end of the enclosure.

 Remember when searching for any tortoises for sale, including a new baby tortoise for sale, tortoise town is your source for the best tortoise for sale, baby tortoises for sale , baby turtles for sale, and adult turtles for sale of any turtle store anywhere including a huge aquatic turtles for sale section.
 If you are interested in tortoise care, please visit our care section.